Mystic-Forge/Bestitched-Docs/weave/0-introduction.md

 ```

 ### Save / Load
-For declaring variables that can be saves to the current entities "memory" and loaded later.
+For declaring variables that can be saved to the current entities "memory" and loaded later.
 ```rb
 temp x = 1
 save x